xatornet/GridGogger/README.md

 ### 1-Download your version of the fix
 You can download the fix as is, whether you are using Steam or Retail version, but in order for Windows to be able to execute powershell scripts, you have to enable it through the admin powershell console.
 And it's tedious.
 That's why I've compiled with PS2exe the script into an EXE file.

-Download the file "SteamGoggerMTFix.exe" or "RetailGoggerMTFix.exe" based on your game, and paste it on the main Race Driver Grid folder, just near the grid.exe file.
+Download the file "WaterVaporGoggerMTFix.exe" or "RetailGoggerMTFix.exe" based on your game, and paste it on the main Race Driver Grid folder, just near the grid.exe file.
 [Releases](https://github.com/xatornet/GridGogger/releases/)

 ### 2-Execute SteamGoggerMTFix.exe/RetailGoggerMTFix.exe